KasiMuthuveerappan/KasiMuthuveerappan/README.md

 - Generate reports and perform data analysis by querying data using SQL.
 - Developing dashboards on Tableau and Excel.
-- Data analysis and reporting using Google Sheets and Excel.
+- Data analysis and reporting using Google Sheets and Microsoft Excel.
 - currently learning Python and its libraries

-## 🗺 Kasi's Portfolio 📑
+## 🗺 K's Portfolio 📑

-Here, I document a summary of some of my projects.
+Here, I document a summary of my projects.

 ***

-# SQL
+## 📜SQL

 | Project Link 🫵🏼| Tools Used | Area of Analysis | Project Description |
 |-----|---|---|---|